public-key-cryptography/public-key-editor/README.md

-	puted by the Hash File menu item is the same as using sha256sum /home/username/Downloads/filename; the file size test was removed from the EncryptDirectory class that restricted file sizes to < 2G bytes because there was no FileChannelReader or FileChannelWriter class to encrypt large files; the synchro- nized incrementNumberOfFiles method was replaced with an AtomicInteger variable; and the documents display method was modified to correct for an error in Java that would cause the view attached file dialog frame to throw a negative array size exception and expand to the size of the screen for large files that are unwrapped such as source code files because the lines are all short, but not for docu- ments such as word processor files that are wrapped by the text area because every paragraph is one line.
+	puted by the Hash File menu item is the same as using sha256sum /home/username/Downloads/filename; the file size test was removed from the EncryptDirectory class that restricted file sizes to < 2G bytes because there was no FileChannelReader or FileChannelWriter class to encrypt large files; the synchro- nized incrementNumberOfFiles method was replaced with an AtomicInteger variable; the documents display method was modified to correct for an error in Java that would cause the view attached file dialog frame to throw a negative array size exception and expand to the size of the screen for large files that are unwrapped such as source code files because the lines are all short, but not for documents such as word processor files that are wrapped by the text area because every paragraph is one line;
+	and an additional test was added to the isPadded method because it would return true for files that contain an increasing sequence of bytes such as the files created by the code example in the Encrypt- Directory class; other padding methods could be used in future versions of the program.